|

 Consultation with an Attorney as Soon as Possible

 While you might be in the midst of recovery, timely legal consultation can be pivotal.
-An experienced personal injury attorney can guide you through the intricacies of Michigan law, identify potential pitfalls, and strategize the best course of action.
+An experienced personal injury attorney can guide you through the intricacies of Michigan law, identify potential pitfalls, and strategize the most effective course of action.
+Their skill and experience can not only help in understanding the nuances of the statute of limitations but also in building a solid case.

 Keeping Track of Relevant Dates